 Having the above will enable a software house to understand the project progress by comparing the end product specification against the current “state of things” and thus estimate the effort (and cost) required to complete the project.
 As a kind of by-product of this analysis you should also expect a brief review of the quality of work that has been done so far - this should cover the overall architecture, technology stack, code quality and UX.

 To sum it all up, it’s worth to remember that quoting a bespoke software project requires not only technical knowledge, but also a decent level of business acumen.
-Your task, as a client, is to provide as much information as possible, but it’s extremely important that this information is well-structured, coherent and up-to-date.
+We can schedule a call and talk about it, but that doesn’t change the fact that your task, as a client, is to provide as much information as possible and it’s extremely important that this information is well-structured, coherent and up-to-date.
 This will not only make the dev shop life’s easier (yeah, who cares?), but will allow them to be as accurate as possible.
 You will likely ask a few companies for a quote and when it’s time to choose your tech partner it’s good to be sure the estimations they provided are based on a solid and comprehensible brief.